 The PVRP is supported by Ernest Kleinwort Charitable Trust, and the fundraising partners of the International Vulture Programme.
 It is a long-term project that is expected to run until the early 2020s.

-There are now 21 Asian White-backed Vultures at the captive breeding centre in Changa Manga, and we have successfully fledged two chicks each year between 2016 and 2018.
+There are now 21 Asian White-backed Vultures at the captive breeding centre in Changa Manga, and we have successfully fledged two chicks most years since 2016.

 Find out more in-depth information about our findings from the following research papers that have been produced within this project: